KolomiietsOleksandr/Client-Server-Concepts/README.md

   g++ client.cpp -o client
 ```
 2. Run the client:
+3. Enter your name to create a directory.
-3. The client will connect to the server.
+4. The client will connect to the server.
 Follow the prompts to interact with the server.

 ### Possible Errors:
 **Error creating socket:**